shivam-707/Stock-Trading-Platform/dashboard/README.md

 A React dashboard application built with Vite.

-This repository contains the `dashboard` frontend package for the Zerodha project.
+This repository contains the `dashboard` frontend package for the Stock-Trading Platform project.

 ## Features